How to disable Lock Screen on Windows 10

 • To disable the Windows 10 Lock Screen, open Group Policy > Computer Configuration > Administrative Templates > Control Panel > Personalization, open “Do not display the Lock Screen,” choose “Enabled,” apply the settings and restart the computer.

-• Alternatively, open the Registry, browse the “HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows” path, create the “Personalization” key and the “Nolockscreen” DWORD and set the value to “1.”
+• You can also open the Registry, browse the “HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows” path, create the “Personalization” key and the “Nolockscreen” DWORD and set the value to “1.”

-UPDATED 10/23/2023: On Windows 10, you can disable the Lock Screen to eliminate the extra step before signing in, and in this tutorial, I’ll show you the steps to complete this task.
+UPDATED 9/17/2024: On Windows 10, you can disable the Lock Screen to eliminate the extra step before signing in, and in this tutorial, I’ll show you the steps to complete this task.
 The Lock Screen is the first visual experience when the device starts and offers valuable information (such as date and time, weather, and app notifications) before you sign in.
+It also acts as a barrier to prevent unauthorized access to your computer when you’re away.
+When your computer is locked, you need to provide your credentials to unlock it.
 However, it adds an extra step to access your account.

-If you want to skip the Lock Screen experience, Windows 10 does not include an option in the Settings app or Control Panel.
-However, you can turn off the feature using the Group Policy Editor or Registry.
+Windows 10 does not include an option in the Settings app or Control Panel to turn off the Locks Screen experience.
+However, you can disable the feature using the Group Policy Editor or Registry.
+Alternatively, you can also disable the login password on your account to bypass the Lock Screen to access your desktop experience upon startup.

-In this guide, I will teach you two ways to remove the Lock Screen on Windows 10.
+In this guide, I will teach you three ways to remove the Lock Screen on Windows 10.
+(You can also perform the same configuration on Windows 11.)

 Warning: Modifying the Registry can cause severe problems if improperly used.
 It is assumed you know what you are doing and have created a system backup before proceeding.